What is an FHA Loan? Requirements, How It Works and How to Get One

 Content was accurate at the time of publication.

 FHA Title 1 loans are the federal government’s way of helping low- to moderate-income homeowners finance critical home improvements if they don’t otherwise qualify for a traditional home equity loan.
 These fixed-rate loans for home improvement are backed by the FHA but are issued through private lenders with their own money.
-Even those with bad credit or no equity can qualify — the government insures the lender against losses of up to 90% of the loan amount.
+Even borrowers with bad credit or no equity can qualify — the government insures the lender against losses of up to 90% of the loan amount.

 Money from these loans can be used to fix up single-family homes, as well as manufactured homes, multifamily properties and nonresidential buildings.
 The program also allows borrowers to use the proceeds for site improvements and the preservation of historic residences.